MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 ## Limitations

 The ASP.NET Core edition of the service libraries implements OData v4 for the list operation.
-When running in "backwards compatibility" mode, filtering on a substring is not supported.
+When running in "backwards compatibility" mode, filtering on a substring isn't supported.

 <!-- Links -->
 [1]: /aspnet/core/security/authentication/identity?view=aspnetcore-6.0&preserve-view=true